COSIMA/cosima-recipes/docs/contributing.rst

 Some tips for reviewing
 ^^^^^^^^^^^^^^^^^^^^^^^

-* Does the PR has a consise description at its first comment of the changes it proposes?
-If not, request for it.
+* Does the PR have a concise description of the proposed changes?
+If not, request it.
 * Have a look at the proposed changes.
 Do they make sense?
 * Is the proposed code clean and clear?
-* Is the proposed changes documented or commented?
+* Are the proposed changes documented or commented?
 Methods should come with docstrings.
 But also documentation in the form of Markdown surrounding code is very appreciated.
-We prefer documentation and code with variables and method names that are verbose and read like english.
-For example
+We prefer documentation and code with variables and method names that are verbose and read like English.
+As an example, we prefer the second of these two snippets:

 .. code-block:: python